Sahas-out/Functional_ETL_Pipeline_Framework/docs/Design.md

 ### 3.3 `Schema` — `lib/core/schema.ml`

 A schema is a runtime-inspectable list of `any_column`.
-Used by the CSV extractor to know which columns to parse, and for validation.
+It provides validation helpers and field-name extraction; parsing is still driven by caller-provided parsers.

 ```ocaml
 (* schema.ml *)